harmlessMajority/calc-notes/taop33.md

 2. Calculate the nodeprices for each node in the spanning tree.
 3. Calculate the reduced costs for the remaining edges by taking the first node cost + the edge cost - the second node cost.
 4. If the cost for a edge is positive we wish to decrease it's flow as much as possible, it is optimal if the flow equals the lower bound.
 If the cost for a edge is negative we wish to increase it's flow as much as possible, it is optimal if the flow equals the upper bound.
+5. If all reduced costs are optimal break.
-5. We select a non optimal edge to add into the base which creates a cycle.
+6. We select a non optimal edge to add into the base which creates a cycle.
-6. Solve
+7. Try to increase or decrease flow in cycle to optimize the reduced cost.
+8. Enter that edge into the base, exit one of the other edges in the cycle.
+8. Repeat from step 2.
 ### 6.2 Maximal flow
 The maximum flow problem asks to find a the maximum flow through a single-source, single-sink flow network.